cobi-bike/DevKit/interface-guidelines.md

 ### Plan, Ride, Configure

-COBI modules support planning & riding scenarios to keep touch interaction-heavy tasks separate from the clean, simplistic riding interface.
-We call the former scenario »Overview« and the latter »Experience«.
+COBI modules support different contexts to keep touch interaction-heavy tasks separate from the clean, simplistic riding interface.
+We call the former scenario »Edit« and the latter »Experience«.

 Modules are expected to support the following view states: